ruzx/obsidian-chemedit/README.md

 ![[aspirine.mol]]
 ```

-ChemEdit replaces the generic file box with a crisp SVG rendering. **Double-click the image** to open Ketcher, edit the molecule, and save!
+ChemEdit replaces the generic file box with an SVG rendering. **Double-click the image** to open Ketcher, edit the molecule, and save!

 > ⚠️ **Disclaimer on `.cdxml` files:** ChemEdit uses Ketcher's open-source conversion engine.
 While most standard structures and reactions work perfectly, highly complex formatting or proprietary ChemDraw-specific objects may not be 100% supported.